survivejs/webpack-book/manuscript/styling/01_loading.md

 Webpack doesn't handle styling out of the box.
 Instead, you must configure loaders and plugins to get the setup you need.

-In this chapter, you will set up CSS with the project and see how it works out with automatic browser refreshing.
+In this chapter, you set up CSS with the project and see how it works out with automatic browser refreshing.
 The neat thing is that in this case, webpack doesn't have to force a full refresh.
-Instead, it can do something smarter as you will see soon.
+Instead, it can do something smarter.

 ## Loading CSS

-To load CSS, you will need to use [css-loader](https://www.npmjs.com/package/css-loader) and [style-loader](https://www.npmjs.com/package/style-loader). *css-loader* goes through possible `@import` and `url()` lookups within the matched files and treats them as a regular ES6 `import`.
+To load CSS, you need to use [css-loader](https://www.npmjs.com/package/css-loader) and [style-loader](https://www.npmjs.com/package/style-loader). *css-loader* goes through possible `@import` and `url()` lookups within the matched files and treats them as a regular ES6 `import`.

 This process allows us to rely on other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
-If an `@import` points to an external resource, *css-loader* will skip it.
+If an `@import` points to an external resource, *css-loader* skips it.
 Only internal resources get processed further by webpack.

 After *css-loader* has done its part, *style-loader* picks up the output and injects the CSS into the resulting bundle.
 The CSS be inlined JavaScript by default, and it implements the HMR interface.
 As inlining isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
-You will do this in the next chapter.
+This is done in the next chapter.

 To get started, invoke